Solemnity of Our Lady of Mount Carmel

 We are immensely grateful to The Archbishop Romero Trust for their vast treasury of English-language resources freely available for download through their website.
 We encourage you to visit and support their work.

 Don’t become discouraged and give up prayer, says St. John of the Cross.
-We offer three different novenas to Our Lady of Mount Carmel, as well as novenas to St. Teresa of Avila, St. John of the Cross, St. Thérèse of Lisieux, Sts.
+We offer varying novenas to Our Lady of Mount Carmel, as well as novenas to St. Teresa of Avila, St. John of the Cross, St. Thérèse of Lisieux, Sts.
 Louis and Zélie Martin, St. Elizabeth of the Trinity, and St. Joseph.